Jenni Kemarre Martiniello: Advocacy and education

 In 2003, Martiniello and fellow artist Lyndy Delian founded the Indigenous Textiles and Glass Artists (ITAG) organization.
-The group advocates for indigenous artists and helps them connect with other arts organizations.
+The group advocates for Indigenous artists and helps them connect with other arts organisations.
 They help to mitigate any barriers due to historic colonization and discrimination of indigenous peoples.
 ITAG also hosts exhibitions and offers workshops for artists.
 Martiniello and Delian have also collaborated to create the Honouring Cultures program, which, in partnership with Canberra Glassworks, gives regional artists the chance to develop their glassmaking skills and international artists the opportunity to participate in skills exchange and collaborative work programs.

 Martiniello founded Kemarre Arts in 2006.
 It was the Australian Capital Territory's first "independent Aboriginal-run social enterprise."
 The organization supports artists in many ways, including through: grant writing, professional development programs, publishing, and product and pricing guidance.
 In 2012, Kemarre Arts won the ACT NAIDOC Award for Most Outstanding Agency.